 The Frontline Club Awards seek to recognise new emerging talents and established names who have shown integrity, courage and independent spirit in their work.
 Nominees are invited to submit published work in one of the three categories: photojournalism, broadcast and print.

-The Frontline Club Tribute Award acknowledges lifetime achievement or work that has not received the acclaim that it deserves.
-It is judged on a lifetime of work and is decided by the panel of judges.
+We were honoured to have Don McCullin as a special guest at the ceremony; he received The Frontline Club Tribute Award which is judged on a lifetime of work and is decided by the panel of judges:

 Jon Lee Anderson, staff writer at The New Yorker

 Patrick Cockburn, Middle East correspondent at The Independent

 Carlotta Gall, Correspondent for The New York Times

 Gary Knight, Photographer and Co-founder of the VII Photo agency

 Ramita Navai, Foreign affairs journalist, documentary producer and author

 Aidan Sullivan, Vice President photo assignments Getty Images